ElementsProject/lightning/doc/lightning-signpsbt.7.md

 The **signpsbt** is a low-level RPC command which sign a PSBT.

-- *psbt*: A string that rappresent the hexadecimal of the psbt.
+- *psbt*: A string that rappresent the psbt value.

 EXAMPLE JSON REQUEST
 --------------------